Introduction to Machine Learning for the Sciences: Structuring Data without Neural Networks

-This choice has several advantages: (i) it is symmetric upon interchanging $i$ and $j$, (ii) it is numerically more efficiently evaluated because there are no exponentials, (iii) it has 'fatter' tails which helps to produce more meaningful maps in the lower dimensional space.
+This choice has several advantages over the Gaussian choice in the space of the original data points: (i) it is symmetric upon interchanging $i$ and $j$, (ii) it is numerically more efficiently evaluated because there are no exponentials, (iii) it has 'fatter' tails which helps to produce more meaningful maps in the lower dimensional space.

+In order to minimize the distance between $p_{ij}$ and $q_{ij}$, we have to introduce a (real-valued) measure for the similarity between the two probability distributions.
+We will then use this measure as a so-called \emph{loss function} or \emph{cost function} , which we aim to minimize by adjusting the $\bm{y}$'s~\footnote{Note that we can also frame PCA as a optimization problem, where we are interested in finding the linear combination of features that maximize the variance.
+Unlike in t-SNE, this optimization can be done analytically, see exercises}.
+Here, we choose the \emph{Kullback-Leibler} (KL) divergence

+which we will frequently encounter during this lecture.
+An important property of the KL divergence is that it is non-negative~\footnote{Importantly, while the KL divergence is a measure for the similarity of two probability distributions, it does not define a metric on the space of probability distributions, but, as the name suggests, a divergence.
+Amongst other things, the KL divergence is not symmetric.}.

+The minimization of $L(\{\bm{y}_i\})$ with respect to the positions $\bm{y}_i$ can be achieved with a variety of methods.
+In the simplest case it can be gradient descent, which we will discuss in more detail in a later chapter.
+As the name suggests, gradient descent follows the direction of largest gradient of the cost function to find the minimum.
+To this end it is useful that these gradients can be calculated in a simple form

-Let us now discuss the choice of $\sigma_i$.
-Intuitively, in dense regions of the dataset, a smaller value of $\sigma_i$ is usually more appropriate than in sparser regions, in order to resolve the distances better.
-Any particular value of $\sigma_i$ induces a probability distribution $P_i$ over all the other data points.
+Finally, let us discuss the choice of the $\sigma_i$ in Eq.~\eqref{eq:gaussian_distance}.
+Intuitively, we want to choose $\sigma_i$ such that distances are equally well resolved in both dense and sparse regions of the dataset.
+As a consequence, we choose smaller values of $\sigma_i$ in dense regions as compared to sparser regions.
+More formally, a given value of $\sigma_i$ induces a probability distribution $P_i$ over all the other data points.
 This distribution has an \emph{entropy} (here we use the Shannon entropy, in general it is a measure for the ``uncertainty'' represented by the distribution)

-The value of $H(P_i)$ increases as $\sigma_i$ increases, i.e., the more uncertainty is added to the distances.
-The algorithm searches for the $\sigma_i$ that result in a $P_i$ with fixed perplexity

-The target value of the perplexity is chosen a priory and is the main parameter that controls the outcome of the t-SNE algorithm.
+The value of $H(P_i)$ increases as $\sigma_i$ increases, in other words the more uncertainty is added to the distances.
+The algorithm searches for the $\sigma_i$ that result in a $P_i$ with fixed \emph{perplexity} The target value of the perplexity is chosen a priory and is the main parameter that controls the outcome of the t-SNE algorithm.
 It can be interpreted as a smooth measure for the effective number of neighbors.
 Typical values for the perplexity are between 5 and 50.

-Finally, we have to introduce a measure for the similarity between the two probability distributions $p_{ij}$ and $q_{ij}$.
-This defines a so-called \emph{loss function} .
-Here, we choose the \emph{Kullback-Leibler} divergence